 - Scrape the paint.
 Once the time has elapsed, use a bladed paint scraper to remove the paint and the solvent.
 Dispose of the removed paint carefully.
 Go over the part with an abrasive pad or steel wool to ensure that all the paint and solvent is removed.

 - Wash down the part.
 Rinse the part with water and wash it down with detergent.

-Products for removing powder coating at home
+Products for removing powder coat at home

 There are a number of chemical stripping products available for consumers.
 Prices are an indication and may be subject to change.
 If you would like any more information about removing powder coating, please contact us through the “request a quote” button!

 |PowderStrip||PS-1L Powder Coating Stripper||$160 for 5 gallons|

 |Jasco||Premium Paint & Epoxy Remover||$30 for 1 gallon|